wbl/draft-ladd-bbs-privacypass/draft-ladd-privacypass-bbs.md

 # Security Considerations

-The position of a revealed attribute, as well as the number of unrevealed attributes, is revealed to the origin.
-Applications MUST ensure all clients recieve the same set of attributes in the same positions.
-As the redeemed tokens are not single use, instantiations MUST specify a channel binding to use or origin identifier.
+ As the redeemed tokens are not single use, instantiations MUST specify a channel binding to use or origin identifier so that an Origin cannot harvest tokens for use at another origin.

 # Privacy Considerations

-TODO
+The position of a revealed attribute, as well as the number of unrevealed attributes, is revealed to the origin.
+Applications MUST ensure all clients recieve the same set of attributes in the same positions to preserve privacy.
+The Issuer is visible on redemption, this creates partioning attacks.
+TODO: resolve through hiding them.

 # IANA Considerations